» Deploying a Terraform Enterprise Cluster into a Custom Environment

 The software expects a couple of configuration files to be on the machine which will govern part of the setup process.
 These configuration files are only needed on the initial primary.

 The process of creating these configuration files is the same for both clustered and non-clustered installation.
-Please see Individual Deployment: Automated Installation for the full syntax and options.
+Please see Standalone Deployment: Automated Installation for the full syntax and options.

 At minimum, the installation requires that the